AlexAntony3/executioner/README.md

 #### Instructions Prompt

 After successfully adding a username, the user is prompted to answer the question of `Do you want to read the instructions?
 Y/N?`.
-The validation provided for this function only allows the user to answer with a **"Y"** or an **"N"**.
+The validation provided for this function only allows the user to answer with a **Y** or an **N**.
 If either of those answers are not entered, an error is shown and the user is prompted again to answer the question.
-If the user answers with a Y, the instructions of the game are provided, if they answer with an N, the user goes onto the next step of the game.
+If the user answers with a **Y**, the instructions of the game are provided, if they answer with an **N**, the user goes onto the next step of the game.

 ![Instruction](docs/screenshots/instructions.png "Instructions")